connext/documentation/docs/developers/guides/chain-abstraction.md

     }
     ```

-  - `fallback`: The fallback address to use if the xReceive target on the destination domain fails to receive the swapped tokens.
+  - `fallback`: The fallback address to send funds if the forward call fails on the destination domain.
+  - `swapForwarderData`: An object with the following fields.
+     - `toAsset`: Address of the token to swap into on the destination domain.
+     - `swapData`: Calldata that the swapper contract on the destination domain will use to perform the swap.
+     - `forwardCallData`: Calldata that the xReceive target on the destination domain will use in the forward call.

 Function returns the encoded calldata as a string.

-##### Demonstrative Code -
+##### Example

 ```ts
 const rpcURL = "https://bsc-dataseed.binance.org";